-Different industries focus in different regions across the world.
+Different industries focus on different regions across the world.
 The automotive industry of America was centered in Detroit, London is Europe’s financial axis, and Silicon Valley seemingly has an absolute advantage on future high-tech.
 An innovation outpost should be positioned in the cities or regions that will give you the highest likelihood of finding advancements in your market.

 Once your innovation team has been assembled, they can be dispersed across these different regions in outposts, or can be centralized in the main one.
-For example, we host innovation outposts for many of our large corporate partners in order to help them keep an ear to the ground, react quickly to new connections, and roll-out partnerships with great startups.
+For example, we host innovation outposts for many of our large corporate partners in order to help them keep an ear to the ground, react quickly to new connections, and roll out partnerships with great startups.

 The process for building a successful innovation outpost goes from identifying the location, leveraging the networking opportunities, accelerating, piloting, and eventually rolling out company-wide.
 Setting up the outpost alone should not be considered a success, it is merely the start of the process.
 An outpost must be tied to other corporate innovation models to really benefit.